-In the Content section of the page editor, click on your form to reveal options to edit the form's content.
-Go to the section that asks for Form title and enter a title for the form on the page.
-This title will display immediately above the form on the finished landing page.
-The copy should reinforce the idea that completing the form will give your reader access to the content or offer.
+In the Content section of the page editor, click on your form to customize the form content.
+The Form title section lets you add a title that will display immediately above the form on the finished landing page.
+This copy should reinforce the idea that completing the form will give your reader access to the content or offer.

 Select an existing form or create a new one

 You can select an existing form or create a new form.
 To create a new form, click Add new.
 Design your forms to capture the information that you need in order to follow up with and qualify the lead.

 For a step-by-step guide on the functionality of the form manager, click here.